 With either of these methods, you should be able to assess which foods (and food preparation) are good for your blood sugar — and which ones aren’t.
 Avoid foods that cause spikes of blood sugar over 200 mg/dl.
 In this way you can customize your diabetic diet.

 What to Eat As A Part Of Your Diabetic Diet Plan

-Following are the dietary recommendations I developed as I saw themes pop up among my patients with Type 2 diabetes.
+Below are the dietary recommendations I developed as I saw themes pop up among my patients with Type 2 diabetes.
 However, monitoring your own blood sugar levels with a food diary or continuous glucose monitoring will be the best way to figure out what works the best as your own diabetic diet plan.
-In the mean time, use these recommendations as a guided starting point.
+In the meantime, use these recommendations as a guided starting point.